What are men's face scrubs? And exfoliators? How do you pick the right one?

 Mix all ingredients and lightly buff the blend onto the skin.
 Leave on for 15 minutes, then rinse with warm water.

 Cherry Face Scrub (for hydrating and exfoliating)

 - 1 tbsp brown sugar

 Mix and gently scrub onto skin for 30 seconds, then rinse with warm water.

 - 1 tbsp salt

 - 1 tsp purified/distilled water

-Mix the ingredients well and rub the paste onto skin in a circular motion.
+Mix the ingredients well and rub the paste onto the skin in a circular motion.
 Gently scrub for two to three minutes, being careful not to rub too hard.
 Rinse off with warm water.

-Lemon is acidic so too much can irritate skin and make your skin sensitive to the sun.
+Lemon is acidic, so too much can irritate skin and make your skin sensitive to the sun.
 Apply sunscreen afterward to protect against UV damage.